Get the AI Strategy Playbook Now

 Apple Business Model – Revenue Streams

-The main revenue streams have been covered earlier in this article.
+The primary revenue streams have been covered earlier in this article.

 What remains to be seen is if Apple can reinvigorate its growth with its next set of products.